tracky-ai/afdemo/README.md

 }
 ```

-Feel free to `Tracky.swift` code to suit your project's needs.
+Feel free to modify `Tracky.swift` code to suit your project's needs.

 ### Step 3: Updating AppsFlyer SDK Configuration
 Before usage, update the `<YOUR_DEV_KEY>` and `<APPLE_APP_ID>`parameters of the `Tracky` initializer: